MikeHathaway/2016-Election-Sentiment/README.md

 I will therefore start data collection on June 10th, the Friday of that week.
 June 13th, the next Monday, was the date of the Pulse Night Club shooting.

+Input form that lets people enter the value which is filtered for sentiment